mobialia/jmini3d/readme.md

 =====
 This project is built with the Gradle build tool, you can download it from http://www.gradle.org

-Buld Android demo and install it to the connected device or emulator:
+Build Android demo and install it to the connected device or emulator:
 ```
 cd demo-android
 ../gradlew installDebug